Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Read More

-Additionally, I have never limited public input length at any meeting I have chaired.
+I have never limited public input length at any meeting I have chaired.
 If people take the time out of their busy lives to come to a meeting, I feel that they deserve my time and attention while they share their comments.

 Wise Land Use Planning